JennEYoon/datasciY/README.md

  #### Author: Jennifer E Yoon

- #### Tasks List as of 8/2/2019
+ #### Tasks List as of 8/5/2019

- This week, need to focus on getting simple code examples in ML up.
+ * This week, need to focus on getting simple code examples in ML up on my website.